tailwind-traders-dev/Viper.Net/README.md

-## Viper.NET: Configuration Stuff Should Be Easier in .NET
+## Viper.NET: Making Environment Variables Easier in .NET

 This project is inspired by [The Viper project from Go land](https://github.com/spf13/viper), but it's a bit lighter in terms of what it does.

-## Why This Project Exist?
+## Isn't This a Solved Problem?

-I find that getting configuration values in .NET to be ... challenging.
-Depending on the product/platform (Linux, Windows, etc) you'll be looking for an `appsettings.json`, `appsettings.development.json`, `App.config`, the Environment variables, `web.config` and possibly the project `Properties` if you're into that kind of thing.
+In some ways, yes.
+The [Microsoft Configuration docs](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) walk you through a number of ways you can store configuration settings on disk or in memory.
+If you're a .NET person, this is probably easy for you to go over and use.

-In other platforms and frameworks, this kind of thing is solved using Environment Variables, which also store secrets for you and should NEVER be checked into source control.
-In Node, for example, a popular project is DotEnv, which will read and load environment variables for you at runtime.
+I'm coming back to .NET after a decade away in other realms (Node, Ruby, Go) and I find that managing secrets and settings in those platforms to be quite straightforward.
+Config "stuff" is typically handled by a dedicated class that works off some conventions.

-That's what I want to do here.
-If you want your settings for your environment, just create a file with the environment name and pop it in the root of your project and off we go.
+If you prefer to use a little convention, store your settings on disk and your secrets in the Environment, this library could be helpful for you.

 ## Using Viper